 While the house was unsold, Frederick Pope made 309 Beacon his home.
 He was unmarried.
 His parents, Samuel and Sarah H. (Stetson) Pope, his sister Sarah E. Pope, and his brother, Eugene Alexander Pope, lived with him.
 They all had lived at 319 Beacon, another of his newly-built homes, the previous year, and before that in Cambridge.

-On February 8, 1875, Frederick Pope – who appears to have been experiencing some financial difficulties – transferred 309 Beacon and several other properties to his brother, Eugene.
+On February 8, 1875, Frederick Pope – who appears to have been experiencing financial difficulties – transferred 309 Beacon and several other properties to his brother, Eugene.

 The Pope family continued to live at 309 Beacon in 1876, but moved thereafter back to Cambridge.